Web Chat

-The Web Chat tab enables admins to configure web chat specific settings for a given contact point.
+The Web Chat tab enables admins to configure Web Chat specific settings for a given contact point.

 Web Chat Enabled

-This is the master switch allowing the Admin to control whether web chat is turned on or off:
+This is the master switch allowing the admin to control whether Web Chat is turned on or off:

 Toggling to off makes the remainder of the options unavailable.
 Enabling Web Chat here is not the same as implementing it on a web page.
 Reference the Quiq web chat SDK for details on placing the chat client on a web site.